"The Four Sisters"

 "Everything passes.
 Even at this moment so hard, there is still humor in our hearts."

-But Ruth adds again, finishing once and for all with the embellishments and false testimonies:
+But Ruth adds again, ending once and for all with the embellishments and false testimonies:

 Claude Lanzmann